Quantum automorphism groups of connected locally finite graphs and quantizations of discrete groups: Introduction and main results

 We actually perform all our constructions of the quantum automorphism group $\QAut \Pi$ and of the unitary $2$-category $\cC(\Pi)$ relative to any graph category $\cD$ (in the sense of \cite[Definition 8.1]{MR19}, see Section \ref{sec.bi-labeled-graphs}) containing the graph category $\cP$ of planar bi-labeled graphs.
 So, for any such graph category $\cD$ and for any connected locally finite graph $\Pi$, we obtain a locally compact quantum group $\bG$ and a unitary $2$-category $\cC(\cD,\Pi)$.
 We prove in Proposition \ref{prop.link-with-equivariant-bimodules} that $\cC(\cD,\Pi)$ is equivalent with the category of $\bG$-equivariant $\ell^\infty(I)$-bimodules of finite type.
 When $\cD$ is the graph category of planar bi-labeled graphs, $\bG$ equals the quantum automorphism group $\QAut \Pi$.
 When $\cD$ is the graph category of all bi-labeled graphs, $\bG$ equals the classical automorphism group $\Aut \Pi$.
 In general, we have $\Aut \Pi \subset \bG \subset \QAut \Pi$ as closed quantum subgroups.

 It follows from \cite[Proposition 6.1]{VV18} that if $\Pi$ is the Cayley graph of a countable group $\Gamma$ with a finite symmetric generating set $S = S^{-1} \subset \Gamma$, then $\cC(\Pi)$ admits a natural fiber functor and thus becomes the representation category of a compact quantum group $\bG$.
 Combining Theorem \ref{thm.quantization-discrete-group} and Proposition \ref{prop.link-with-equivariant-bimodules}, we obtain the following description of this compact quantum group.
+Moreover, we prove in Proposition \ref{prop.identify-with-quantum-isometry-group} that $\bG$ is also isomorphic to the quantum isometry group introduced in \cite{BhS10} associated with the spectral triple given by $(\Gamma,S)$.

 \begin{letterthm} Let $\Gamma$ be a countable group with finite symmetric generating set $S = S^{-1} \subset \Gamma$.
 We denote by $\bG$ the universal compact quantum group where $\cO(\bG)$ is generated by the entries of an $S \times S$ unitary representation $U$ such that for every $n \geq 1$, the vector $\xi_n \in \ell^2(S^n)$